grassmunk/Chicago95/INSTALL.md

 <a name="desktop_icons"/>

 ### [ Desktop icon effects (text shadows and label backdrop ) ] (advanced)
-Some options seen in the following steps may not be present across all versions of the XFCE desktop environment and can vary between different Linux distributions.
+Some options seen in the following steps may not be present across all versions of the XFCE desktop environment and can vary between different Linux/Unix-like operating systems.
 To find which version of xfdesktop you are running you can run `xfdesktop --version` from a terminal.

 #### xfdesktop 4.12